oscarsgs/w1tma/Readme.md

 - `templates/`: Contains the html templates to structure the sites.
 - `views/`: Contains all the different views for the site.
 - `Readme.md`: This file.

+## Live Version

+A live version of the application is hosted in http://titan.dcs.bbk.ac.uk/~ogarci01/w1tma/index.php